Merisiel0/Singularity/README.md

 1. Clone this repository
 2. Open with your code editor of choice (vscode and visual studio are confirmed to work)
 3. Wait for CMake to finish generating build files
+4. Build
-4. Launch the program with this command: ./Singularity --xy widthxheight --shader path/to/shader
+5. Launch the program with this command: ./Singularity --xy widthxheight --shader path/to/shader